Integrated Planning System: Purpose

 The Integrated Planning System (IPS) fulfills the requirement for a standardized national planning process and integration system as directed by Annex I to HSPD-8.
-The system is intended to provide a basic framework for the development of a series of products leading to a synchronized federal plan.
+The system is intended to provide a basic framework for developing a series of products that lead to a synchronized federal plan.

 The IPS is a how-to guide for federal departments and agencies to develop contingency planning documents that support state, local, and tribal governments.
-It provides a common federal planning process made up of three levels of planning: strategic, operational, and tactical; it supports the development of a family of related planning documents: Strategic Guidance Statements (SGSs), Strategic Plans, Concept Plans (CONPLANs), Operations Plans (OPLANs), and Tactical plans.
+It provides a common federal planning process comprising three levels of planning: strategic, operational, and tactical.
+This process supports the development of a family of related planning documents, including Strategic Guidance Statements (SGSs), Strategic Plans, Concept Plans (CONPLANs), Operations Plans (OPLANs), and Tactical Plans.

 Hierarchy of Plans

 IPS introduces four planning levels: Strategic, conceptual, operational, and tactical.

 Federal Requirement

-The target audience for the IPS are the Federal agencies with a role in homeland security, with a particular focus on agencies that rely on, or provide assistance, to other agencies.
+The target audience for the IPS is the Federal agencies with a role in homeland security, with a particular focus on agencies that rely on or provide assistance to other agencies.

 Federal agencies with no existing planning processes are required to adopt the IPS.
-The IPS does not supersede any existing state, local, and tribal planning processes.
-However, it is the standard planning system that the Federal Government will use for scenario-based planning.
+The IPS does not supersede any existing state, local, or tribal planning processes; however, it serves as the standard planning system that the Federal Government will use for scenario-based planning.

 The IPS is compatible with many existing planning systems.
-State, local, and tribal governments are not mandated to adopt the IPS; at the same time, they are the foundation of the homeland security planning process since their participation in integrated planning and understanding of the work product is crucial.
+State, local, and tribal governments are not mandated to adopt the IPS; however, they are the foundation of the homeland security planning process, as their participation in integrated planning and understanding of the work product is crucial.